 Factors considered are the length of the marriage, each spouse's contribution to assets, age and health, income and earning potential, real property, need for spousal support, and any pre- or post-nuptial agreements.
 Both spouses are entitled to a fair distribution of wealth.

-An experienced Dearborn divorce attorney from Clarity Family Law can help ensure you receive what you're entitled to.
+An experienced Dearborn divorce attorney from Clarity Law Firm can help ensure you receive what you're entitled to.
 Call today at 313-513-1919 to receive a free consultation!

 Types of Property in a Michigan Divorce